 Platform.sh supports building and deploying applications written in Lisp using Common Lisp (the SBCL version) with ASDF and Quick Lisp support.
-They are compiled during the Build phase, and support both committed dependencies and download-on-demand.
+They’re compiled during the Build phase, and support both committed dependencies and download-on-demand.

 Platform.sh is making assumptions about your application to provide a more streamlined experience.
 These assumptions are the following:

 .asdfile is named like your system name.
-E.g.
+For example

 (defsystem example ...).